Government Dayal Singh College, Lahore: History

 The college was run by an educational trust, consisted of Dayal Singh College, Dayal Singh Library, Dayal Singh Majithia Hall and Dayal Singh Mansions at The Mall Lahore, adjacent to Lahore High Court.

 Dyal Singh was a philanthropist and a lover of education.
-A man of great vision and action, he donated all his assets for the propagation of education.
-He gave almost all his property in Lahore, Pakistan for the establishment of the college.
+He donated all his assets for education.
+Including all his property in Lahore, Pakistan for the establishment of the college.